Iberospinus: Discovery and naming

 The first fossil material was discovered in 1999, with additional expeditions from 2004 to 2008.
-After being described as a specimen of Baryonyx in 2011, it was realised to have been a unique species in 2019.
+After being described as a specimen of Baryonyx in 2011, it was realised to have been a unique species in 2019, with specimen ML1190 as the holotype.
 Additional material was discovered in a June 2020 expedition, after which Iberospinus was described as a new genus and species in 2022 by Octávio Mateus and Darío Estraviz-López.

 Iberospinus is currently known from dentary fragments, teeth, an incomplete right scapula, partial dorsal and caudal vertebrae, rib fragments, a partial pubis, two incomplete calcanea, and a pedal ungual phalanx.
 All of the material belongs to one individual.
-The holotype material represents one of the most complete spinosaurid specimens in the world.
+The holotype material, despite being highly fragmentary, represents one of the more complete spinosaurid specimens known.